TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 Since MachineAccountQuota was set to its default value of 10, it was possible to create a new computer account and abuse delegation to continue the attack.

-This value can be extracted by running the Netexec `maq` module:
+This value can be retrieved by running the NetExec `maq` module:

 <br />